ihmcrobotics/ihmcrobotics.github.io/quickstart/03-new-class-intellij.md

 ---

-title: Create the ValkyrieDemo Class
+title: Create The ValkyrieDemo Class
-full-title: Create the ValkyrieDemo Class In Your Project
+full-title: Create The ValkyrieDemo Class In Your Project
 order: 3
 category: quickStart
 tab: IntelliJ